Xilinx/Vitis_Libraries/utils/docs/src/tutorial.rst

 * ``VIVADO_IMPL`` for implementation by Vivado.

 For all these variables, setting to ``1`` indicates execution while ``0`` for skipping.
-The default value of all these control variables are ``0``, so they can be omitted from command line if the corresponding step is not wanted.
+The default value of all these control variables is ``0``, so it can be omitted from command line if the corresponding step is not wanted.